 never again will I make you

 Again, this refers to the Day of the Lord, when Jesus will reign on earth.
 Notice the reference to grain, new wine and oil, all of which relate to earthly existence.
-If you study God’s covenants with Israel in the Old Testament, you’ll discover they’re all earth-based.
+Anyone who studies God’s covenants with Israel in the Old Testament will discover they’re all earth-based.
 The blessings and curses of old covenants all relate to earthly existence.
-God’s new everlasting covenant with Israel will also be earth-based; the fulfillment of all previous covenants with Israel.
-Covenant blessings will include healthy family, land ownership, healthy crops and flocks, prosperous commerce, honor from the nations; all of which relate to earthly human existence.
+God’s new everlasting covenant with Israel will also be earth-based; fulfilling all previous covenants, from Abraham to Israel.
+Covenant blessings will include healthy families, landownership, healthy crops and flocks, prosperous commerce, honor from the nations; all of which relate to earthly human existence.
 God’s plan for Israel always has been and always will be earth-based.

 How might that statement have affected Israel for nearly 2000 years?
 They pronounced a curse on themselves and their descendants.
 When God promised a new, everlasting covenant with Israel in the Old Testament, did he know they would reject the Messiah?
 Yes, and he made the promise anyway.
-God unilaterally made covenant with Abraham; a virtually unconditional covenant.
-Likewise, God unilaterally will make the new, everlasting covenant with Israel; a totally unconditional one.
+God unilaterally made covenant with Abraham, with only one condition, which Abraham and his descendants kept.
+Likewise, God unilaterally will make the new, everlasting covenant with Israel; an unconditional one.

 The following New Testament passages confirm God’s plan to restore and bless Israel.

-As the Scripture says, “Anyone who trusts in him will never be put to shame.”
-For there is no difference between Jew and Gentile — the same Lord is Lord of all and richly blesses all who call on him, for, “Everyone who calls on the name of the Lord will be saved.”
-(Ro 10:11-13)
+As Scripture says, “Anyone who believes in him will never be put to shame.”
+For there is no difference between Jew and Gentile – the same Lord is Lord of all and richly blesses all who call on him, for, “Everyone who calls on the name of the Lord will be saved” (Rom.
+10:11–13).

 Is it possible for Jews to be saved today?
 Yes, and we call them Messianic Jews.

-I do not want you to be ignorant of this mystery, brothers, so that you may not be conceited: Israel has experienced a hardening in part until the full number of the Gentiles has come in.
-And so all Israel will be saved, as it is written:
+I do not want you to be ignorant of this mystery, brothers and sisters, so that you may not be conceited: Israel has experienced a hardening in part until the full number of the Gentiles has come in, and in this way all Israel will be saved.
+As it is written:

 “The deliverer will come from Zion;